Drug & Alcohol Rehab London & UK | Free, Impartial, Expert Addiction Rehab & Treatment Advice

 What are the biggest risks during detox?

-The biggest risks depend on the substance and your health.
+The biggest risks depend on various factors, including amount consumed, age, drinking history and health.

 What is the difference between mild, moderate and severe alcohol withdrawal?